josshhz11/Project-NTU-STARS/README.md

 ![Telegram Channel](telegramchannel.png)

 We will then need to copy the **channel ID**, which will be the unique ID of the channel, i.e. what's behind "t.me/" in the channel link.
-In my case, my channel ID is "projectntustars".
+In my case, my channel ID is 'projectntustars'.
+We will need to add an '@' in front of this when initializing the channel ID, i.e. '@projectntustars'

 ### 3. Setting up the python script